nextflow-io/nextflow/docs/config.rst

 =========================== ================
-cliPath                     The path where the AWS command line tool is installed in the host AMI. jobRole                     The AWS Job Role ARN that needs to be used to execute the Batch Job. maxParallelTransfers        Max parallel upload/download transfer operations *per job* (default: ``16``). volumes                     One or more container mounts.
+cliPath                     The path where the AWS command line tool is installed in the host AMI. jobRole                     The AWS Job Role ARN that needs to be used to execute the Batch Job. jobNameTemplate             The GString template for building the Batch job name, has access to WorkflowMetadata and TaskRun with "workflow" and "task" maxParallelTransfers        Max parallel upload/download transfer operations *per job* (default: ``16``). volumes                     One or more container mounts.
 Mounts can be specified as simple e.g. `/some/path` or canonical format e.g. ``/host/path:/mount/path[:ro|rw]``.
-Multiple mounts can be specifid separating them with a comma or using a list object. maxTransferAttempts         The maximum number of downloads attempts from S3 (default: `1`). delayBetweenAttempts        Delay between download attempts from S3 (default `10 sec`).
+Multiple mounts can be specified separating them with a comma or using a list object. maxTransferAttempts         The maximum number of downloads attempts from S3 (default: `1`). delayBetweenAttempts        Delay between download attempts from S3 (default `10 sec`).
 =========================== ================